LOFWagner/Survey_Website_Comparison/README.md

 - Edit `app.py` to modify the number of pairs shown (`NUM_PAIRS`)
 - Change the secret key in `app.secret_key` for production use
-- Results are stored in `results.csv` in the project root directory
+- Results are stored in either local sql file or sql database

 ## Data Collection